 The 4NEC2 source file is here for those who might want to try their own optimizations: GR5V_NEC_MODEL

 One attraction for the GR5V and ZS6BKW is that they are symmetrically fed antennas.
 This implies that because of the natural symmetry, there is nothing to drive unbalanced currents on the feed line.
 In the model I include a wire that goes straight to ground connected to one side of the coax where it joins the 300 Ω section.
 This represents the outside of the coax and will show the common mode RF currents that you would rather have stay out of your shack.
-The ladder line section, being built of 4NEC2 ideal transmission line, is by definition, balance.
+The ladder line section, being built of 4NEC2 ideal transmission line, is by definition, balanced.
 Think of this model requirement as having a 1:1 balun at the coax junction.
 Below you can see the current magnitudes on the wires as the red lines.

 Everything is balanced in the case on the left, and the current is very small.
 However, if there is a telephone wire or a fence that interacts with the antenna, then like in the second example above, the system will no longer be balanced and common mode current will flow down the feed line as nature see’s fit.